anttitirila-solita/nvidia-rag-02/docs_customization/README.md

 Open WebUI also offers a licensed enterprise version with potential to hardening and customization.

 ## Integrating Docling

-[Docling](https://github.com/docling-project/docling) is an IBM-driven OSS initiative for better document understanding.
+[Docling](https://github.com/docling-project/docling) is an IBM-driven Open Source initiative for better document understanding.
 In this implementation docling bypasses NVIDIA’s built-in document intelligence components such as NeMo Retrievers and Paddle OCR.
 This decision was made firstly because Docling is easy to deploy stand-alone and then integrate that to Open WebUI RAG functionality.
 Secondly the NVIDIA document intelligence currently uses language models with licensing restriction.
 As such the NVIDIA document intelligence appears capable and fast.
 Should it become more easy to integrate and license concerns potentially easier, it could be considered as an option in the future.

+Docling has been setup to utilize GPU.
+It can run on CPU only but is single-threaded and relatively slow.
+We highly recommend running Docling in GPU mode!

-Currently, Docling’s CPU implementation is single-threaded and relatively slow.
-The DOCLING_SERVE_MAX_SYNC_WAIT=600 limit is often exceeded without propagating errors back to Open WebUI, resulting in apparent infinite loops.
+The default DOCLING_SERVE_MAX_SYNC_WAIT=600 limit is often exceeded without propagating errors back to Open WebUI, resulting in apparent infinite loops.
 For user this shows as an eternal processing loop that need to be cancelled manually.
-It should be considered if there is GPU memory budget to move to GPU-implementation of Docling.
+For this reason we have lifted the value to 7200 and max out the Docling worker threads to 8.
 There might still be optimizations not fully explored as well.
-Currently Docling performance is borderline defective.

 Docling pipeline can be tested with its standalone UI in [http://localhost:5001/ui/](http://localhost:5001/ui/).
 This is informative for example when tweaking settings for Open WebUI.

 So far we have not discovered potential options of document image intelligence options beyond OCR.
 These include keyword generation and graph extraction or conversion to Mermaid format.
 These capabilities are developing and one could keep an eye on what is being integrated to both Docling and OpenWebUI.

 ## Evaluations

 It is important to collect feedback to feed the future development of the application and understand user needs.
 Open WebUI has mechanism for this.
 Unfortunately by default exposes also the content of the discussion of which the feedback was given.
 It is undecided how to prevent the chats from being linked to feedback or if there is an option to just leave positive or negative score along with free text.
 Also one could test if cleaning up the chat database (section "Cleanup" below) sanitizes the feedback from chat contents as well.

 ## Qualitative testing of RAG

 A good RAG system should be effective in retrieving relevant information and forming informative answers based on the information.
 There are tools such as [Phoenix](https://phoenix.arize.com/) for this.
 A simple approach is to run a series of documents with predefined questions and manually rank the results.
 Alternatively the LLM-as-a-judge approach could be used.
 One could develop a repeatable test pattern and re-run that when testing new configurations for deployment.
 A simple example of implementation is available in *./testing*.

-## Docling performance testing
+## Performance testing

-TODO: Explain how to performance test Docling APIs and potentially other functionality.
+We have done some automated performance testing on L40S GPU hardware to make above optimizations (on Docling especially).
+We used [Locust](https://locust.io/) as our testing tool to find limitations for concurrent users, size and amount of documents etc. Running one L40S or H100 GPU should be able to host a handful of active users just fine - even more if usage is less active.

+Based on the performance testing, we also decided to focus on the text (and tables) content of the uploaded files and for now skipped any embedded images in the documents.

 ## Cleanup